 Learning phase duration.

 Meta's campaigns enter a learning phase whenever a significant change is made or a new campaign launches.
-During the learning phase, performance is less predictable.
 Higher EMQ helps campaigns exit the learning phase faster, because Meta has better data to learn from.
+Each event is more likely to be a successful match, so the optimization threshold is reached sooner.

 Lookalike audience quality.

 Lookalike audiences built from high-EMQ events are more accurate.
-Meta is building the lookalike model from events that are successfully matched to real, known users - not from events it couldn't confidently attribute.
+Meta is building the model from events successfully matched to real, known users - not from events it couldn't confidently attribute.
+More complete source audiences lead to more accurate lookalikes and better prospecting performance.

 Attribution accuracy.

 When events aren't matched to real users, conversions go unattributed.
-Higher EMQ reduces the gap between conversions that happened and conversions Meta can see, giving you a more accurate picture of campaign performance.
+Higher EMQ reduces the gap between conversions that happened and conversions Meta can see, giving you a more accurate picture of which campaigns are actually driving results.

 What Determines Your EMQ Score